-- 420. Critical Issues in European History (5).
+- 514. The South since 1865 (5).
 Pr., Junior Standing.
-A study in depth of selected political, economic, and foreign controversies which have influenced the development of Europe from 1650 to the present. - 429.
-French Revolution & Napoleon (5).
+Study of the major trends in the South since the Civil War emphasizing the social, economic, and political developments from 1865 to the present. - A study in depth of the significant political, economic, and foreign controversies which have influenced the development of the United States, 1607-1960's. - 520.
+Critical Issues in European History (5).
 Pr., Junior Standing.
-Study of Europe from 1789 to 1815.
-Emphasis placed on the forces and factors causing revolution and reaction. - 440.
+A study in depth of selected political, economic, and foreign controversies which have influenced the development of Europe from 1650 to the present. - 540.
 Readings in History (1-5).
 Honors Course, Pr., Junior Standing.
 Directed readings followed by oral and/or written report, discussions of authors, and evaluation and discussion of material with the director of the course.
-Areas in the United States, Europe, Latin America, and Far East. - 447.
-Social and Intellectual History (5).
+Areas in the United States, Europe, Latin America, and Far East. - 547.
+Social and Intellectual History of Modern Europe (5).
 Pr., Junior Standing.
-A study of the major ideas and social movements in Europe since 1815. - 450.
-History of China since 1911 (5).
-Pr., Junior Standing.
-A detailed history of modern China since the fall of the Ch'ing dynasty with emphasis placed on the displacement of Republican China and the development of Chinese Communism. - 452.
+A study of the major ideas and social movements in Europe since 1815. - 552.
 Mexico and the Caribbean Area Since 1820 (5).
 Pr., Junior Standing.
 An in-depth study of Mexico and the Caribbean nations as to their political, social, economic, and intellectual development since 1820.
-Emphasis also will be placed on the diplomatic relationships with the United States. - 457.
-History of the Soviet Union since 1917 (5).
-Pr., Junior Standing.
-A detailed survey of Soviet history since 1917, emphasizing the growth and development of the Communist Party, the development of the Soviet form of government and economy, the Soviet involvement in world affairs, and the Soviet cultural scene. - 475.
+Emphasis also will be placed on the diplomatic relationships with the United States. - 575.
 Origin and Growth of Towns (5).
 Pr., Junior Standing.

-An investigation into the circumstances that led to the concentration of human habitation in urban areas and the effects that this had on the quality of human existence. - 476.
+An investigation into the circumstances that led to the concentration of human habitation in urban areas and the effects that this had on the quality of human existence. - 576.
 The Industrial Revolution (5).
 Pr., Junior Standing.
-A study of the development of industrialism in Europe and other parts of the world as a component of urban society. - 477.
+A study of the development of industrialism in Europe and other parts of the world as a component of urban society. - 577.
 Urban History of the United States (5).
 Pr., Junior Standing.
-A study of urbanization of the United States from the colonial period to the present. - 480.
+A study of urbanization of the United States from the colonial period to the present. - 580.
 Technology, Society and the Environment (5).
 Pr., Junior Standing.
-A study of contemporary social, technological, and environmental problems in historical perspective.
+A study of contemporary social, technological, and environmental problems in historical perspective. - 629.
+Historical Methods (5).
+Graduate Standing or Departmental Approval.
+A survey of the problems, methods, and techniques of historical research including bibliography, documentation, and literary style. - 639.
+Historiography (5).
+Pr., Graduate Standing or Departmental Approval.
+A study of the major themes and interpretations presented by the leading historians.